THCLab/overlays/README.md

   * Encoding - crypto material used for encoding (ZKP)
   * ...

+### Across use cases

+Actors:
+* Jan (Software Engineer)
+* Anna (Computer store owner)
+* Post (Postal service)
+* Krzyś (Research scientist)
+* PDC Inc (Package Delivery company

+Objects:
+user_address - schema base representing user home address

+0) Jan and Post
+Jan visit his local post service `Post` where he identify him self and receive Verifiable Claim which (using `user_address` schema with encoding - crypto overlay on top)  later on can use for different services.

+1) Jan and Anna
+Jan want to buy laptop from Anna's store. he login to the online store and purchase choosen laptop.
+Anna send him identity request to ask for verified address where to send the goods.
+Jan's `Digital wallet` received this request, display on screen who and what is asking for (use `user_address` schema with consent overlay and sensitive overlay to communicate about PII).
+Jan accept the consent and `Digital wallet` pulls `user_address` schema from defined data vault and send the information to Anna in a form of Verifable Claim signed by Jan's `Post`.

+2) Anna & PDC Inc
+Anna want to send goods to specific customer, she priory recieved `user_address` schema which she send to `PDC`. `PDC` can verify that address if is valid and that they are able to deliver that package.

+3) Jan & Krzyś & Post
+Krzyś is doing research about population within given city.
+He is sending request to `Post` to help him out asking if they would like to ask their customer who are living within Vienna if they would like to take part in this research. `Krzyś` is using publicly available `user_address` schema with subset overlay to hide all attributes with exception of City name.
+`Post` sending the request to `Jan` with identity request from `Krzyś`.
+Where `Jan` needs to reveal only city from his `user_address` schema.
+Since `Jan` is not available at the time of the request, request is send to his Sovrin Agent.
+Sovrin Agent received request about specific `user_address` schema and checks that `Jan` consent on being part of any public research helping improving our sociaty and sends back to `Krzyś` Agend proper information requested by `Krzyś`

 # Why not to use?

 * Why not use mixins?